UBC-DSCI/introduction-to-datascience-python/source/viz.md

 ```

 We will begin with a scatter plot of the `mother_tongue` and `most_at_home` columns from our data frame.
-As you have seen in the scatter plots in the previous section
+As we have seen in the scatter plots in the previous section,
 the default behavior of `mark_point` is to draw the outline of each point.
 If we would like to fill them in,
 we can pass the argument `filled=True` to `mark_point`